History of tactics in association football: Rise of 4-4-2

 The next tactical leap occurred with the rising prevalence of the 4-4-2 formation, beginning in the late 1980s and continuing through the turn of the century.
 The tactic first found major success at the hands of AC Milan manager Arrigo Sacchi.
 Through his utilization of a high-pressing 4-4-2 in combination with an aggressive offside trap, Sacchi's Milan managed to win 1 Serie A title, 2 European Cups, 2 European Super Cups, 2 Intercontinental Cups, and 1 Supercoppa Italiana.
 The 4-4-2 found further success under the use of Sir Alex Ferguson during his time managing Manchester United (1986–2013).
 When using the 4-4-2 formation (early 1990s - early 2000s), Ferguson's Manchester United side won 8 Premier Leagues, 4 FA Cups, 1 League Cup, 4 FA Community Shields, 1 UEFA Champions League, 1 UEFA Super Cup, 1 Intercontinental Cup, and 1 FIFA Club World Cup.
-The 4-4-2, particularly under the use of Sir Alex Ferguson, relied on the attacking width provided by the attacking-minded fullbacks.
+The 4–4–2, particularly under the use of Sir Alex Ferguson, relied on the attacking width provided by the attacking-minded fullbacks.

 This image demonstrates the 4-3-3 formation utilizing two holding midfielders.
 There are a variety of other 4-3-3 formations, primarily differentiated by the positioning of the central midfielders.

 Introduction of 4-3-3

 Moving into the late 2000s and early 2010s, teams such as Sir Alex Ferguson's Manchester United and Jose Mourinho's Chelsea began to set up in a 4-3-3 formation.
-This setup offered an additional player in the midfield compared with the 4-4-2, allowing for teams using a 4-3-3 to dominate the center of the pitch and retain possession for longer.
+This setup offered an additional player in the midfield compared with the 4–4–2, allowing for teams using a 4-3-3 to dominate the center of the pitch and retain possession for longer.
 Many 4-3-3's at the time featured a holding midfielder, who occupied a more defensive role and acted as a passing pivot, aiming to help progress the ball up the pitch in possession and win the ball back when out of possession.

-Guardiola's tiki-taka
+Tiki-taka

 Pep Guardiola has been the most successful manager with regards to his trophy cabinet since the turn of the century.
-From 2008-2012 with his time managing FC Barcelona, Guardiola utilized a style of play known as Tiki-Taka football which utilized short and quick ground passes to dominate possession and safely progress the ball up the pitch.
+From 2008 to 2012 with his time managing FC Barcelona, Guardiola utilized a style of play known as Tiki-Taka football which utilized short and quick ground passes to dominate possession and safely progress the ball up the pitch.
 Using this tactic, FC Barcelona won 3 La Liga titles, 2 Copa Del Rey's, 3 Supercopa de Espana's, 2 UEFA Champions Leagues, 2 UEFA Super Cups, and 2 FIFA Club World Cups.
-Pep Guardiola continues to use a similar style of play with his current club Manchester City, which won 4 consecutive Premier League titles from 2020-2024, while also winning the Champions League and FA Cup in the 2022/2023 season.
+Pep Guardiola continues to use a similar style of play with his current club Manchester City, which won 4 consecutive Premier League titles from 2020 to 2024, while also winning the Champions League and FA Cup in the 2022/2023 season.